 Active in several other community organizations, one of Denise’s joys was performing with the Ypsilanti Players, where she often served as musical director.
 On those occasions, when she needed a choir, she called her musician friends and colleagues into service.
 She again turned to those friends and colleagues when she needed a small vocal ensemble to conduct as part of her work toward a master’s degree in conducting from the University of Michigan.

+Denise often heard how much people enjoyed singing in these groups, and buoyed by the success of the Ypsilanti Community Band, she began working in earnest to organize a similar group, to be known as the Ypsilanti Community Choir.
 She spent much of 1983 planning and preparing, and a small group gathered to sing a few tunes with the Ypsilanti Community Band on their July 4 concert.
 In the fall, Denise mailed 70 flyers to church choirs and friends, inviting singers to the first rehearsal of the Ypsilanti Community Choir.
 This effort netted her only three replies; but Denise didn’t let this slow her down.
 She then phoned everyone who had ever expressed an interest in a community choir.
 In December, The Ann Arbor News ran both a call for singers and a feature story on Denise.

 As a result, more than 40 singers attended a rehearsal in the social hall of the First Baptist Church of Ypsilanti in January 1984.
 On March 15, the Choir made its first official appearance as the Ypsilanti Community Choir.
 There were nearly 60 musicians on stage at Holy Trinity Chapel, and The Ypsilanti Press published a lengthy article promoting the Choir’s first appearance.